Finding the Calm Within

 "It was something that enabled me to think of something positive while there was so much ambiguity," Muir said.
 "I think it's quite typical to feel like you have little in the way of control or power.
 Claire worked with me to maintain a positive attitude with imagery that didn't pretend the problem didn't exist."

 Guided Imagery is a technique that combines visualization and relaxation.
-Numerous studies have shown it to be
+Numerous studies have shown it to be beneficial:

 - It lowers blood pressure,

 Casselman, whose work in this area is funded by Cancer Center donors, consults with patients to develop individualized programs.
 She talks with them to understand what types of imagery they find comforting or helpful -- whether it's envisioning the soothing presence of a beloved family member or conjuring cellular armies to do battle with their cancer.